The Post-Quantum Signature Problem

 b/) - Verifiers always have cryptographic proof of block validity (from

-Dilithium3 verification is fast (~1ms per signature on modern hardware).
-STARK proof generation for a 100-tx batch takes significantly longer — on the order of seconds to minutes depending on hardware and circuit complexity.
+Dilithium3 verification is fast (~1 ms per signature on modern hardware).
+STARK proof generation for a non-trivial batch takes significantly longer — on the order of seconds depending on hardware and circuit complexity.

 Block production cannot wait for proofs.
 The chain would stall.